 We put together an extensive list of some of the most creative and easiest ways you can cut back and put some extra cash toward your debt – or away for a rainy day.
 Some you may already do.
 Others may be so simple, they’ve seemed to be too obvious to try.

-Click or swipe through to read these 60 creative and easy ways to save money.
+Below are 60 creative and easy ways to save money.

 Considering a large purchase?
 Give yourself some time to think about it.
 You may reconsider buying after you’ve taken some time to cool off.
 There are times where you’re walking through a store and think you need that new flat screen TV, but the one at home works just fine.